pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a for-loop to the script that will run some code once for every element in the `Stage.water_locations` list.
+Add a for loop to the script that will run some code once for every element in the `Stage.water_locations` list.

 {{< learner-task-help >}}